|Back to Main Print This Page Email to a Friend|

 - Antihistamines may relieve severe itching and aid sleep.

-Most important, don’t scratch!
+Most important, do not scratch!
 Scratching the blisters can cause scarring and lead to a secondary infection.

 Shingles and chickenpox are both caused by a single virus of the herpes family, known as varicella-zoster virus (VZV).
 The word herpes comes from the Greek word "herpein," which means "to creep," a reference to a characteristic pattern of skin eruptions.
 VZV causes two different illnesses: